abdelmanem/User-Access-Management-System/doc/application_settings.md

 - **Service Account**
   - Username (or identifier) of the account used to bind to AD.
-  - **Password is not stored here**; keep credentials in your secret manager or vault.
+  - **Password is not stored here**; keep credentials in your enterprise **secret manager** or **vault** (for example: Azure Key Vault, AWS Secrets Manager, HashiCorp Vault, or another secure store managed by your infra team).
+The UAMS application or background worker should read those secrets at runtime instead of saving them in this settings page or in the database.

 - **Sync Frequency**
   - Controls how often a scheduled job *should* run: